Sampling, approximation, and interpolation of differential forms by admissible integral k-meshes: Good unisolvent arrays of currents extracted from admissible integral -meshes

-The search of Fekete (or Leja) currents extracted from an integral admissible $k$-mesh instead of true Fekete (or Leja) currents suggested by Theorem \ref{th:lebesgueforAFP} moves the problem from the context of continuous optimization to the discrete one.
-However, the problem on the discrete level is still NP-hard \cite{Civril09}.
-For this reason, heuristic or stochastic approaches are generally pursued \cite{BosDeMarchiSommarivaVianello10,BosCalviLevenbergSommarivaVianello11}.
-All the new objects introduced in the present paper have been suitably defined in order to extend to differential forms the constructions of \emph{approximate Fekete points} (AFP algorithm) or of \emph{discrete Leja points} (DLP algorithm) proposed in \cite{BosDeMarchiSommarivaVianello10}. \begin{remark} Consistetly with the nodal case, the AFP and DLP algorithms provably extract collections of asymptotically Fekete currents for differential forms.
+An example of Fekete currents extracted by the AFP algorithm is depicted in Figure \ref{fig:AFPsimplex}. \begin{remark} Consistetly with the nodal case, the AFP and DLP algorithms provably extract collections of asymptotically Fekete currents for differential forms.
 This is easily achieved reproducing the proof of \cite[Thm.
 1]{BosCalviLevenbergSommarivaVianello11}.
 In contrast, even for $ k = 0 $, it has not been proven that the algorithms output sequences of currents having sub-exponentially growing Lebesgue constant, i.e., $ \limsup_{r\to \infty} \left(\L (\widetilde {\mathcal F}^{(r)},\forms{r}{k})\right)^{1/r} \leq 1 $.
 Nevertheless, numerical experiment carried in the nodal framework suggest that such Lebesgue constants exhibit polynomial growth \cite{BoDeSoVi11b}. \end{remark}